Java campaign of 1806–1807: Griessie

-In the summer of 1807, responsibility for the blockade of the French Indian Ocean bases passed from Pellew at Madras to Rear-Admiral Albemarle Bertie at the Cape of Good Hope.
+In the summer of 1807, responsibility for the blockade of the French Indian Ocean bases passed from Pellew at Madras to Rear-Admiral Albemarle Bertie at the Cape Colony.
 This enabled Pellew to concentrate on the Dutch East Indies and temporarily relocate his base to Malacca on the Malay Peninsula.
 Following the reports of his scouting frigates, Pellew sailed from Malacca with a squadron of ships on 20 November, intending to destroy the remaining Dutch vessels on Java.
 Arriving at the Madura Strait on 5 December, Pellew sent a small boat party to Griessie with a demand that the Dutch authorities surrender the ships.
-However, Captain Cowell—the American-born Dutch naval commander—refused the demand and arrested the boat party, notifying Pellew of his actions and preparing his defences.
-The following day, Pellew sailed his squadron into the Straits, exchanging fire with a gun battery at Sambelangan on Madura Island.
+However, Captain William Cowell, an American officer in the Dutch navy, refused the demand and arrested the boat party, notifying Pellew of his actions and preparing his defences.
+The following day, Pellew sailed his squadron into the Straits, exchanging fire with a Dutch shore battery at Sambelangan on Madura Island.

-As Pellew's squadron neared Griessie, a message arrived from the Dutch civilian governor at Sourabaya, reversing Cowell's orders and offering a full surrender.
+As Pellew's squadron neared Griessie, a message arrived from the Dutch governor at Sourabaya, reversing Cowell's orders and offering a full surrender.
 Pellew accepted the message and on 7 December his ships entered Griessie.
-However, during the time it had taken to exchange messages, Cowell had ordered that all shipping in Griessie harbour be destroyed to prevent the British gaining control of it.
+However, during the time it had taken to exchange messages, Cowell had ordered the scuttling of all ships in Griessie harbour to prevent them from falling into British hands.
 The ships were scuttled in shallow water, leaving only wrecked hulls for the British to claim.
-Pellew ordered the hulls burned, and British landing parties investigated the town, burning and destroying all military supplies and cannon they found.
-Another party landed at Sambelangan and demolished the battery there.
-Pellew withdrew on 11 December, his ambition of destroying the Dutch naval presence in the East Indies complete.
+Pellew ordered the hulls burned, and British landing parties entered the town, burning and destroying all military supplies and cannon they found.
+Another British party landed at Sambelangan and demolished the battery there.
+Pellew withdrew on 11 December, his ambition of destroying the Dutch East Indies squadron complete.

 Aftermath

-The success of the campaign against the Dutch squadron in the East Indies allowed British forces in the Indian Ocean to focus exclusively on the French islands of Île Bonaparte and Isle de France, which proved very difficult to subdue during the ensuing Mauritius campaign of 1809–1811.
+The success of the campaign against the Dutch squadron in the East Indies allowed British forces in the Indian Ocean to focus exclusively on Isle de France and Isle Bonaparte, which proved difficult to subdue during the ensuing Mauritius campaign of 1809–1811.
 Freedom of movement for British forces in the East Indies proved invaluable however: on 27 January 1807, Peter Rainier in Caroline had seized a Spanish ship San Raphael carrying over half a million Spanish dollars and an exceptionally valuable cargo, and the ability of British commerce raiders to act against French, Spanish and Dutch merchant shipping in the region was assured.
 When Pellew's successor Rear-Admiral William O'Bryen Drury attempted to eliminate the Dutch East Indies islands in a series of large scale invasions during 1810, the Spice Islands were captured and in 1811 Java was seized.
 British naval movements were completely unopposed, allowing a rapid and successful conclusion to the war in the Pacific.